codepath/android_guides/Installing-Android-SDK-Tools.md

 ```

 then make sure to download that API version in the Android SDK Manager.

-  * Android SDK set for the API levels that you named in the `android: compileSdkVersion` section of your `build.gradle` file.

-You will also want to download the extras:
-  * Android Support Repository
-  * Android Support Library

 ### Downloading the SDK from the Command Line